conduktor/conduktor-docs/docs/platform/gateway/configuration/env-variables.md

 ---
 sidebar_position: 2
 title: Environment Variables
-description: Conduktor Proxy connections to Kafka are configured by prefixed and translated environment variables.
+description: Conduktor Gateway connections to Kafka are configured by prefixed and translated environment variables.
 ---

 Configuring the environment using environment variables is the recommended way of configuring the Enterprise Conduktor Gateway.